Sammi Giancola: Personal life

-Sammi began a volatile on-off relationship with castmate Ronnie Ortiz-Magro during Jersey Shores original run from 2009 to 2012.
-Their relationship lasted for several years, before the two broke up in 2016.
+From 2009 to 2014, Giancola was in an on-and-off relationship with Jersey Shore castmate Ronnie Ortiz-Magro, before ultimately breaking up in 2014.

 In 2017, Giancola started dating YouTuber and entrepreneur Christian Biscardi.
 The pair got engaged on March 5, 2019.
 Initially planning to wed in 2020, the COVID-19 pandemic upended their plans.
 Giancola confirmed their separation via her social media in July 2021.

 On August 1, 2021, Giancola started dating bartender Justin May.
 The couple got engaged on March 16, 2024.
-On February 23, 2025, Giancola and May announced they are expecting their first child together after years of infertility and a miscarriage in 2024.
-On 20 August 2025, she gave birth to their son, Vincent Keith.
+On February 23, 2025, Giancola and May announced they were expecting their first child together after years of infertility and a miscarriage in 2024.
+On August 20, 2025, she gave birth to their son, Vincent Keith.
+The two married on December 4, 2025.